pnp/blog/content/post/how-3-makers-2-devs-and-a-princess-came-together-to-save-kittens.md

-Next the flow calls **Azure Maps custom connector** via a dedicated child flow (1), by passing latitude and longitude of a driver\'s location.
-Coordinates are obtained using GPS from driver\'s phone that is paired with Flic button.
+Next the flow calls **Azure Maps custom connector** via a dedicated child flow (1), by passing latitude and longitude of a driver's location.
+Coordinates are obtained using GPS from driver's phone that is paired with Flic button.
 Obviously this should be done using the action directly within the parent flow, however for some *unknown reasons *we were facing an issue while saving process with the action inside, so we decided to move it into a child flow.
-Don\'t judge :)
+Don't judge :)

 Data returned by the child flow, that represents details about the nearest petrol station is then parsed (2).

-Finally bot using postal code is filtering existing stations\' data to get a match (3).
+Finally bot using postal code is filtering existing stations' data to get a match (3).
 This is done using ODATA expression:

 `woi_postalcode eq '@{first(body('Parse_JSON')?['results'])?['address']?['extendedPostalCode']}'`.
 Then it saves its row ID into variable (4).
-Naturally, if there\'s no station for the given postal code, variable will be empty. \*\*We also made an assumption\*\*, that there can be one station for a given postal code :)
+Naturally, if there's no station for the given postal code, variable will be empty. \*\*We also made an assumption\*\*, that there can be one station for a given postal code :)